cfpb/django-sheerlike/README.md

 # django-sheerlike

-**Description**:  This is an attempt to port some of our favorite sheer features over to Django.
+This is an attempt to port some of our favorite [sheer](git@github.com:cfpb/sheer.git) features over to Django.

 Other things to include: